Bipolar disorder

 - increased energy, activity and creativity, along with a reduced need to sleep

-- racing thoughts and speech (may be expressed as frequently talking over people) jumping from topic to topic
+- racing thoughts and speech (talking loudly or over people, jumping from topic to topic)

 - being very easily distracted by any stimuli (such as noises or other people)